Keith Miller: Later life

 Despite his illnesses, he continued to travel to England in the 1990s to watch cricket and meet up with Compton, Edrich and other war and cricket colleagues on an annual basis, although he became increasingly isolated as he outlasted his friends, both English and Australian.
 On 1 January 2001, Miller was awarded the Centenary Medal for "service to Australian society through the sport of cricket".

 In late 2002, Miller divorced his wife Peg, with whom he had four sons.
 He did so to marry his long-term mistress Marie Challman, with whom he had been living since 1999.
 Challman was a hospital receptionist and Miller reasoned that he would receive more effective medical treatment by moving to Melbourne to live with her, as his specialist doctors also lived there.
 He had other long-term mistresses, including an Australian beauty queen with whom he was photographed in public.
 During his later years, his illness contributed to what his family felt was a deteriorating attitude and he fell out with his sons, but they were reconciled shortly before his death.

 Miller died on 11 October 2004 after being in persistent poor health.
 The Victoria Government gave him a state funeral that saw hundreds of mourners stand outside the packed cathedral, and was broadcast across the nation on ABC Radio.
-He was appointed a Member of the Order of Australia in the 2005 Australia Day Honours for "service to sport, particularly cricket as a player, journalist and commentator".
+He was posthumously appointed a Member of the Order of Australia in the 2005 Australia Day Honours for "service to sport, particularly cricket as a player, journalist and commentator".